 Scenario 1: Specify the type of resource returned to the clients.
 For example, you can add the Content-Type: text/html response header to inform clients that the file returned is in the HTML format.

 Scenario 2: Enable CORS.
-When a user requests resources from a domain name accelerated by Alibaba Cloud CDN, you can add the Access-Control-Allow-Origin header to the responses to enable CORS.
-For information, see Configure CORS.
-In addition, Alibaba Cloud CDN allows you to enable authentication on cross-origin requests based on custom CORS rules.
+If you want to request resources from a domain name accelerated by Alibaba Cloud CDN, you can add the Access-Control-Allow-Origin header to the responses to perform CORS.
+For more information, see Configure CORS.
+In addition, Alibaba Cloud CDN allows you to enable verification on cross-origin requests based on custom CORS rules.
 This regulates access control for CORS.

 - The configuration of an HTTP response header applies to a domain name.
 After you configure an HTTP response header, the configuration of the response header takes effect for all responses returned from the domain name.

 - An HTTP response header affects only the response behavior of clients, such as browsers.
-An HTTP response header does not affect the caching behavior of CDN edge nodes.
-You cannot create a custom HTTP response header for wildcard domain names.
+An HTTP response header does not affect the caching behavior of Alibaba Cloud CDN points of presence (POPs).
+You cannot configure a custom HTTP response header for wildcard domain names.

 - Log on to the Alibaba Cloud CDN console.